Cray-HPE/docs-csm/operations/node_management/Rebuild_NCNs/Rebuild_NCNs.md

     In this case, the rebuild should be split into multiple requests, with each request specifying no more than five workers.

 - No single rebuild request should include all of the worker nodes that have DVS running on them.
+For High Availability, DVS requires at least two workers running DVS and CPS at all times.

 ##### Example